BEING A VIRTUAL CTO IS MORE THAN JUST GIVING ADVICE: AN INSIDE PEEK

-Over the recent turbulent years, the business world has accustomed to working remotely.
+Over the recent turbulent years, the business world has become accustomed to working remotely.
 The transition to all-digital space has blurred the lines between local and offshore experts.
 Companies now have access to tech talent anywhere in the world at a low operational cost.

 You may conclude that it speaks in favor of virtual CTO services, but there are certain nuances that you have to bear in mind before committing to outsourcing.

 CTO AS A SERVICE: PROS & CONS